Flinn-Brown FAQs

 • Who is selected to be a Flinn-Brown Fellow?

 Flinn-Brown Fellows are experienced civic leaders from across Arizona with broadly diverse perspectives, politics, and policy interests.
 Fellows are experts in their fields and are leaders in Arizona’s urban, rural, and tribal communities.
 They represent sectors of Arizona’s economy from business and industry to nonprofit and government.
 The Flinn-Brown Fellowship targets individuals working to address Arizona’s most challenging issues who want deeper knowledge and experience, a connected, diverse network, enhanced leadership skills, and a collaborative atmosphere.
+To be eligible for the Flinn-Brown Fellowship, applicants must have resided in Arizona for at least three consecutive years within the past 10 years.

 • What are the benefits of the Flinn-Brown Fellowship?